BardicDefense/purple-hack/testtexoutput.md

 - **Medium** items (most things) are 1 slot.

-- **Large** items like 2h weapons and medium armor are 2 slots.
-Heavy armor takes 3 slots and is bulky (see below).
+- **Large** items like 2h weapons and medium armour are 2 slots.
+Heavy armour takes 3 slots and is bulky (see below).

 Coins & gems stack 500 to a slot.
 A typical body (willing or unconscious), fills 9 slots, before gear, and is bulky.